hawaii-desktop/greenisland/README.md

 * [gcc >= 4.8](https://gcc.gnu.org/gcc-4.8/) or
 * [Clang](http://clang.llvm.org/)

-Qt >= 5.4 with at least the following modules is required:
+Qt >= 5.5 with at least the following modules is required:

 * [qtbase](http://code.qt.io/cgit/qt/qtbase.git)
 * [qtdeclarative](http://code.qt.io/cgit/qt/qtdeclarative.git)
 * [qtwayland](http://code.qt.io/cgit/qt/qtwayland.git)

+Qt 5.4 is supported but you need a qtwayland branch with backports, see below.

 You may also need [Weston >= 1.5.0](http://wayland.freedesktop.org) for fullscreen shell support.
 However if you have Qt >= 5.5 you won't likely need it.